The Covenant in depth

 Myth-busting about special provision

 The second Covenant principle is that special provision ‘is appropriate in some cases, especially for those who have given most such as the injured and the bereaved’.
 Giving the whole Armed Forces, or all veterans, a better experience than the general population usually goes beyond this.
 The Covenant is not about giving advantageous treatment as a matter of course.
 Organisations are free to implement such schemes as part of their support to the Armed Forces community.
-However, such schemes would not normally be regarded as implementing the Covenant.
+However, such schemes would not normally be regarded as an implementation of the Covenant.

 No, not always.
 It depends on its effect.
-While some support to the injured or bereaved counts as special provision (if it meets the definition of special provision above), other support counts as removing disadvantage (if it meets the definition of disadvantage above).
-The injured or bereaved can face disadvantage as much as anyone else in the Armed Forces community (perhaps more).
-Disadvantage Example 6 (Farah) is an example of removing disadvantage for someone injured in Service.
-Also, much support to the injured or bereaved meets neither definition, so does not count as “Covenant”.
+While some support to those sacrificing the most counts as special provision (if it gives better access to goods and services than is normal), other support counts as removing disadvantage (if it prevents worse access to goods or services than is normal).
+Those sacrificing the most can face disadvantage as much as anyone else in the Armed Forces community.
+Example 6 above (Farah) is an example of removing disadvantage for someone injured in Service.

 No, not always.
 It depends on its effect.
-While some bespoke actions count as special provision (if they meet the definition of special provision above), others remove disadvantage (if they meet the definition of disadvantage above).
+While some bespoke actions count as special provision (if it gives better access to goods and services than is normal), others remove disadvantage (if it prevents worse access to goods or services than is normal).
 As discussed in Disadvantage Myth 3, removing disadvantage is often about implementing a bespoke solution for the Armed Forces.
-Also, many actions benefitting only the Armed Forces meet neither definition, so do not count as “Covenant”.

 The Covenant is not…